 However, one thing that most people don’t consider when selecting an architect is the X-factor, the personal connection.
 Designing a home is a very personal experience.
 Not only will you spend a great deal of time with your architect, you will also share the intimate details your life: how you eat, sleep, entertain, relax, and play.
 Yes, your architect needs to know those things to make sure your home is designed to help you live the way you want.
 So, add some questions like these to your architectural selection criteria.
 Can they relate to me?
 Can they communicate effectively?
 Do they listen?
 Do they hear what I am saying?
 Will I enjoy working with them?

-All architects are not the same and we don’t always offer the same services or fee structures.
-After you have determined that a particular architect does the quality of work and has experience in the kind of project you are planning, it is time to discuss specific fees and services.
+All architects are not the same and we don’t always offer the same architecture services or fees.
+After you have determined that a particular architect does the quality of work and has experience in the kind of project you are planning, it is time to discuss specific architecture services and fees.
 Some architects have a one-size-fits-all approach while others offer more flexibility.
 It’s important to understand the differences to determine the best choice for your priorities.

 Hourly fees are good for small projects or a starting point if you aren’t really sure what it is you want to do.
 It can allow you the flexibility to develop a design concept and get ball park cost estimates before you go through the entire design process.